RomaZherko21/NoName/README.md

 4. functions, handlers

 ### CSS styles
-- sx={{}} if there is less then 6 styles
+- sx={{}} if there is less then 6 lines of code
-- Styles.module.scss if 6 and more styles
+- Styles.module.scss if 6 and more lines of code
-- theme folder for change all default styles throughout the project
+- theme folder to change all default styles throughout the project

 ### Import order
 1. From libs